-- Bust common myths – another great blog post is one which busts a common myth or number of myths because there are countless industries where a certain myth might be widely accepted and passed off as fact, if you can prove otherwise then it makes for compelling (and shareable) reading, not to mention a place in your audience’s mind as an innovator.
+- Bust common myths – another great blog post is one that busts a common myth or the number of myths because there are countless industries where a certain myth might be widely accepted and passed off as fact, if you can prove otherwise then it makes for compelling (and shareable) reading, not to mention a place in your audience’s mind as an innovator.

 - Write a response to someone else’s blog post – add your thoughts or views to a current discussion in your industry and you can piggyback off the existing momentum around the topic.

-- Curate the week/month’s news – these are very easy blog posts to create, are useful if you are suffering from writer’s blog and more importantly they are a powerful way to position yourself as an expert in a specific niche (curating the best bits means you have to know what’s good in the first place!).
+- Curate the week/month’s news – these are very easy blog posts to create, are useful if you are suffering from a writer’s blog and more importantly they are a powerful way to position yourself as an expert in a specific niche (curating the best bits means you have to know what’s good in the first place!).

-- Roundup a conference – if you have just attended the latest conference, seminar or expo in your industry then you can connect with fellow attendees and develop a new audience by piggybacking off the usual discussion that surrounds most industry events by writing a post which collates the key takeaways and summarises the talks from the day.
+- Roundup a conference – if you have just attended the latest conference, seminar or expo in your industry then you can connect with fellow attendees and develop a new audience by piggybacking off the usual discussion that surrounds most industry events by writing a post that collates the key takeaways and summarises the talks from the day.

 - Create case studies – if you connect common customer questions, common customer problems and your products and services then bundle this into a case study format, you have the recipe for a compelling blog post and a powerful new business generation mechanism.
-Think about it, a reader recognises they have the exact same problem as the example in your case study and then you talk them through how you did X, Y or Z to overcome this problem.
+Think about it, a reader recognises they have the exact same problem as the example in your case study and then you talk them through how you did X, Y, or Z to overcome this problem.

-- Invite interviewees – securing a high-profile individual in your space and asking them deep, meaningful and interesting questions will help you develop a bond with that individual and provide you with a solid blog post that your audience will enjoy.
+- Invite interviewees – securing a high-profile individual in your space and asking them deep, meaningful, and interesting questions will help you develop a bond with that individual and provide you with a solid blog post that your audience will enjoy.
 See 10 tips for creating awesome interviews.